Syrup (film): Plot

 Scat is fired while believing that Six remains at the company.
 In reality, Six quit when Addison refused to keep Scat, now working at a shoe store.
-After a brief stint as a rickshaw driver, Scat is hired by a rival company and Six is also poached.
+After a brief stint as a rickshaw driver, Scat is hired by a rival company, and Six is also poached.
 As Scat and Six are being hired Six drops a name tag from her work, possibly revealing a glimpse of her real name (appearing to be Elizabeth), before she quickly covers and retrieves the name tag.
-The two must come up with a new drink idea and after talking about their attraction for each other, Scat comes up with the idea of 'Average KOK'.
+The two must come up with a new drink idea and after talking about their attraction for each other, Scat comes up with the 'Average KOK'.
 He presents this as a drink to the board and also thinks of a different drink just called 'KOK' that they give to celebrities.
 The normal 'KOK's are numbered up to 100 and each number represents a celebrity and the celebrity deems who can drink their numbered drink.
 After the frenzy for the drink that they can't have, Scat and the company decide to make the drink go public but not before the suicide of a teenager who killed himself after not being 'cool' enough to drink his lucky number 17's corresponding drink.
 After confirming that this time the death is real, Scat goes on TV to apologize but ends up pointing out that drink sales have never been higher even after the death and that people, like him, 'have a dream'.

 Scat walks along watching himself on the TV displays and Six finds him.
 Scat tells her his real name is 'Michael' and asks for her real name.
 They kiss, but Six insists that "Six" is her name.
 Scat says, "It's been a pleasure doing business with you, Six," and walks away.